 But he wanted to be one.

 In fact, that was his plan.
-He wanted to be the famous serial killer of all time, so he practiced on animals, keeping his trophies in a cooler, and he plotted and planned until he found his first victim.
+He wanted to be the most famous serial killer of all time, so he practiced on animals, keeping his trophies in a cooler, and he plotted and planned until he found his first victim.
 In 1993, Massey met 13 year old Christina Benjamin.
 Christina innocently flirted back with Massey.
 He was smitten with her.
 July of that year, Massey told his friend Christopher Nowlin that he had met a girl and was in love.
 He said he wanted to kill her, carve her up like one of his animals.
 He was stopped by police for a traffic offense.
 In the car he had knives and the body of a dead cat with a rope tied around his neck.

-July 23, 1993, James King hear a sound late at night, a car beeping its horn.
+July 23, 1993, James King heard a sound late at night, a car beeping its horn.
 He looked outside and saw his 14 year old son Brian run out to talk to the driver of a tan car.
 James went to the restroom.
 When he returned, the car was gone and he assumed Brian had gone with him.
 It wasn’t until the next morning that he realized his 13 year old step-daughter Christina was gone as well.
 James King and his wife Donna Benjamin waited to see if the kids would return because at that time, police didn’t worry about missing teenagers.
 They would “turn up.”
 When Brian and Christina stayed gone for a full day, James and Donna reported them missing.

 July 28th, Police responded to a call of animal cruelty in Telico, Texas in Ellis County.
 Ellis is located just below Dallas.
 It’s the bottom right of the counties which ring Tarrant and Dallas, and the US Census counts it as part of the DFW Metroplex statistically.
 Ellis is largely still rural, but in 1993, it was especially so.
 On that date, the Ellis County Sheriff Department arrived to find a mutilated calf behind a pizza restaurant.
 A young, blond male had been seen running away and he left behind his car, a tan sedan that was towed.
 At the time, they had no clue it might be related to the disappearance of two teens.